Guy-Shaw/textbounds/README.md

 In addition to the library, there is a main driver program that take filenames and various options.
-But the library can be used without the main program, and a small subset of the lbrary can be used.
+But the library can be used without the main program, and a small subset of the library can be used.

 ## Main program, standard options

-The command, `textbounds` takes an optional ist of files.
+The command, `textbounds` takes an optional list of files.
 It recognizes options that specify how to show the filename, lines and columns.